Mastersam07/CommitCraft/README.md

-# CommitCraft - AI-Powered Commit Messages
+# CommitCraft - Gemini Powered Commit Messages

 Generate meaningful commit messages that actually explain what your code does, powered by Google's Gemini AI.